-The precinct will be connected to the trunk gravity system referenced as TM3 (refer Figure 9).
+The precinct will be connected to the trunk gravity systems referenced as TM3 and TM4A (refer Figure 9).

-The TM3 trunk sewer will need to be extended to the south through future residential stages to service this precinct which is adjacent to the North-South Arterial Road.
-This gravity sewer will initially drain to the existing Council pump station PS115 and the local Council sewerage discharge network which is to be upgraded in accordance with MHIA requirements.
-The gravity sewer will ultimately drain further to the east to pump station 2, the generalised location of which is shown on Figure 9.
+The TM3 trunk sewer initially drains to the existing Council pump station PS116 and the local Council sewerage discharge network which is to be upgraded in accordance with MHIA requirements.
+The TM4A gravity sewer will initially drain to temporary pump station TPS1 which discharges to the gravity system feeding into pump station PS1.
+Both gravity sewers will ultimately drain further to the east to pump station PS2, the generalised location of which is shown on Figure 9.